Skip to main content

 The velocity of technical innovation drives organizations into a near-constant state of upgrading, updating and upscaling their digital processes.
 As a result, the U.S. Bureau of Labor Statistics (BLS) predicts employers will add over 68,000 project-management roles annually through 2032.

 Business professionals seeking entry into the high-demand field gain expertise and insights through advanced information technology (IT) project management degree programs.
-For example, graduates of the online Master of Science Management Information Systems with a Concentration in IT Project Management program from the University of Illinois Springfield (UIS) understand the complexities of IT risk management and its significance in achieving project goals and objectives in the rapidly evolving IT landscape.
+For example, graduates of the online Master of Science Management Information Systems in IT Project Management program from the University of Illinois Springfield (UIS) understand the complexities of IT risk management and its significance in achieving project goals and objectives in the rapidly evolving IT landscape.

 The program covers identifying, assessing and mitigating risks related to technology infrastructure, data security and project deliverables, skills that are in high demand among businesses in various industries.